Walmart Greeters Get New Assignment

 The most common questions asked of greeters included: "Can I have a happy face sticker?" and "What should I buy my wife for Christmas?"
 From children, the most frequently asked questions were: "Where are the toys?", "Where’s the bathroom?", and "Where’s my mom and dad?"

+Discussion Questions: What do you think of Walmart’s move to change the role of its greeters?
 How much more or less important is the greeter position today than when Sam Walton first introduced it at Walmart?